rmsk2/6502-Arithmetic/README.md

 `FIXED8`, `FIXED16` or `FIXED24` in `main.a`.

 You can use the included `makefile` to build the library.
 The makefile also offers the possibility to test the correctness of the routines by calling `make test` or `make verbtest`.
-These target use my [6502profiler](https://github.com/rmsk2/6502profiler) testing tool.
+These targets use my [6502profiler](https://github.com/rmsk2/6502profiler) testing tool.
 The tests are a conglomerate of assembly, json and Lua files and can be found in the `tests` directory.